tvoirand/cfdu/readme.md

 ## Installation

-*   Install the dependencies, for example with a conda environement using the `environment.yml` file
+*   Install the dependencies, for example with a conda environment using the `environment.yml` file

     `conda env create -f environment.yml`